noeppi-noeppi/extintcode/details/modules.md

 where `name` is the name of the function.
 The return of the function is either an empty string, which means the function returns a value in direct mode, or an ampersand (`&`) which means the function returns a value in pointer mode. `pure` is either a question mark or empty.
 A question mark means the function is pure, which means it does not use the stack.
 So a push and pop ist not required before/after the call.
 `params` is a series of dots (`.`) and ampersands (`&`), one for each parameter.
 A dot means the parameter is in direct mode, an `&` means it's in pointer mode.
-Each function must be uniquely defined by its name, and it's parameter count inside a module.
+Each function must be uniquely defined by its name, and its parameter count inside a module.
 Address is the memory address of that function relative to this module.